scuzzydude/asimov/asimov.md

 This new value system is built on a fundamental question: Who is the greater genius?
 Mark Twain or Nikola Tesla?

-Twain was a social commentator and humorist, his wit unmatched with a voice uniquely and quintessentially American. *The Adventures of Huckleberry Finn* might be the most important novel ever written.
+Twain was a social commentator and humorist, his wit unmatched, with a voice uniquely and quintessentially American. *The Adventures of Huckleberry Finn* might be the most important novel ever written.
 Despite Twain's wit and social critique, over a hundred years after his death, we still have racism and gilded idiots in his own country.

 Tesla invented machines that transformed the world, allowing every home to have a reliable and efficient source of power.